Portsmouth: Industrial Revolution to Edwardian

 Marc Isambard Brunel established the world's first mass-production line at Portsmouth Block Mills, making pulley blocks for rigging on the navy's ships.
 The first machines were installed in January 1803, and the final set (for large blocks) in March 1805.
 In 1808, the mills produced 130,000 blocks.
 By the turn of the 19th century, Portsmouth was the largest industrial site in the world; it had a workforce of 8,000, and an annual budget of £570,000.

-In 1805, Admiral Nelson left Portsmouth to command the fleet which defeated France and Spain at the Battle of Trafalgar.
+On 14 September 1805, Vice-Admiral of the White Horatio Nelson left Portsmouth to command the fleet which won the Battle of Trafalgar on 21 October.
 The Royal Navy's reliance on Portsmouth led to its becoming the most fortified city in the world.
-The Royal Navy's West Africa Squadron, tasked with halting the slave trade, began operating out of Portsmouth in 1808.
+The Navy's West Africa Squadron, tasked with halting the Atlantic slave trade, began operating out of Portsmouth in 1808.
 A network of forts, known as the Palmerston Forts, was built around the town as part of a programme led by Prime Minister Lord Palmerston to defend British military bases from an inland attack following an Anglo-French war scare in 1859.
 The forts were nicknamed "Palmerston's Follies" because their armaments were pointed inland and not out to sea.

-In April 1811, the Portsea Island Company constructed the first piped-water supply to upper- and middle-class houses.
+In April 1811, the Portsea Island Waterworks Company constructed the first piped-water supply to upper- and middle-class houses.
 It supplied water to about 4,500 of Portsmouth's 14,000 houses, generating an income of £5,000 a year.
 HMS Victorys active career ended in 1812, when she was moored in Portsmouth Harbour and used as a depot ship.
 The town of Gosport contributed £75 a year to the ship's maintenance.
 In 1818, John Pounds began teaching working-class children in the country's first ragged school.
 The Portsea Improvement Commissioners installed gas street lighting throughout Portsmouth in 1820, followed by Old Portsmouth three years later.